How to Restore Garden Borders

 The misbehaving behaviours include, romping away and smothering all in it’s path.
 Over prolific self seeding, growing tall and spindly, flopping and drooping.
-Falling sick, looking decidedly threadbare or getting covered in bugs.
+The plants are also likely to fall sick, looking decidedly threadbare or get covered in bugs.
 Other bouts of bad behaviour include not flowering properly, growing underground and popping up where you don’t want, taking up way too much space or simply sulking and not growing at all.

 The first step is to look at all the plants in the border and see which ones seem to be doing well.
 These are the plants to keep.
 Secondly look at all those plants that have grown too fast.
 In rich soil many plants will grow like the clappers and quickly become thugs.

 If this is the case, then either remove the plant from that border and replant it in a ‘tougher’ spot.
 If however you want to keep the plant in the border, then plant it in a large pot.
 Sink this in the border and the pot should help curtail the plant’s excesses!

 If however, the plants that have grown too quickly are all tall, thin and a bit threadbare, then the problem is light.
 There is not enough sunlight getting to these plants and they are all growing as fast as they can to get some.
 In this instance, increase the light levels from above by removing overhanging branches.
 If this is not possible, the plants will need to be moved to a sunnier location.

 If the plants are looking really miserable or have succumbed to disease, it is generally a sign that they cannot get enough nutrients.
 They are weakened, sickly and generally slow to grow.
 Here the soil is usually the culprit.
 In this case, carefully dig all the plants out and set them to one side.
 Then add copious amounts of well rotted garden compost or manure, dig the ground over properly (see digging) replant your specimens and water them well in.
 Read more